Udit55Sharma/EndPrep/README.md

-# Exam Paper Chatbot and Discussion Forum
+# EndPrep (Exam Paper Chatbot and Discussion Forum)

 This project is a web application designed to enhance the learning experience for students by providing a platform to interact with exam papers in a more dynamic way.
 It includes a chatbot that can answer questions related to the exam paper and a discussion forum for students to collaborate.